-Under the Stamp Duty Ordinance (Cap.117) (SDO) the seller and/or the buyer may be liable for the payment of AVD, BSD and SSD for the acquisition and disposition of residential property.
-Payments of AVD, BSD and SSD are not mutually exclusive.
+Under the Stamp Duty Ordinance (Cap.117) (SDO) the seller and/or the buyer may be liable for the payment of AVD, and for purchase before 28 February 2024, BSD and SSD, for acquisition and disposition of residential property.
 If stamp duty is paid on the agreement for sale and purchase, HK\$100 stamp duty is payable on the assignment.
-On behalf of the Property Management Services Authority, the Stamp Office also collects a levy of HK\$350 payable by a purchaser on the assignment upon completion under Property Management Services Ordinance (Cap.
-626).

-If a purchaser acquires a property (whether it is nonresidential or residential property) via a share transfer of a limited company, then the current stamp duty payable on each bought and sold note will be 0.13% (totaling 0.26%) of the higher of the purchase price or the net asset value of the shares as evidenced by the audited financial statement of the company.
+If a purchaser acquires a property (whether it is non-residential or residential property) via a share transfer of a limited company, then the current stamp duty payable on each bought and sold note will be 0.1% (totaling 0.2%) of the higher of the purchase price or the net asset value of the shares as evidenced by the audited financial statement of the company.
 HK\$5 is also payable on the instrument of transfer.

-Key Exemptions: Intragroup transfers between associated companies (defined as one having 90% or more direct or indirect beneficial ownership of issued share capital of another, or companies under common ownership by a third holding company of 90% or more of the respective issued share capital of each) of Hong Kong shares and Hong Kong properties may be exempt from stamp duty.
-For specific tax rates, please refer to Section 5 below.
+Intragroup transfers between associated companies (defined as one having 90% or more beneficial ownership of issued share capital of another, or companies under common ownership by a third holding company of 90% or more of the respective issued share capital of each) of Hong Kong shares and Hong Kong properties may be exempt from stamp duty.

+For specific tax rates, please refer to Taxes page 19.

-Broker / estate agent's fees
+Broker/estate agent's fees

-The broker / estate agent arranges for listing and viewing of property.
-He/she also helps the seller and buyer to negotiate key terms of the sale and purchase agreement.
-The broker / estate agent provides a standard provisional agreement (which may be reviewed and comments by a lawyer) to be signed by the parties to record such key terms.
-He/she also assists the buyers in matters like passing of keys and arranging for inspection of the property if vacant possession must be delivered on completion.
+The broker/estate agent arranges for listing and viewing of the property.
+He/she also helps the seller and buyer to negotiate key terms of the sale and purchase.
+The broker/ estate agent provides a standard provisional agreement (which may be reviewed and commented by lawyer) to be signed by the parties to record such key terms.
+He/she also assists buyers in matters like passing of keys and arranging for inspection of the property if vacant possession must be delivered on completion.
 Broker / estate agents' fees are usually charged at a usual rate of 1% of the purchase price but this is open to negotiation.
 Typically, the fees are payable by both the seller and the buyer.